fenetikm/falcon/README.md

 ### git<a name="git"></a>

-To get the output of your `git log` commands looking _on point_, included is an example `.githelpers` file which is a tweaked version of [Gary Bernhardt's](https://github.com/garybernhardt/dotfiles) but with that falcon flair.
+To get the output of your `git log` commands looking _on point_, included is an example `.githelpers` file which is a tweaked version of [Gary Bernhardt's](https://github.com/garybernhardt/dotfiles) but with that Falcon flair.

 One way of using this is by putting the following (thanks again Gary!) in your `.gitconfig`: